Team Contact Information:Denver Nuggets

 In her spare time, Lisa has fun spending time with her husband Jim, traveling, enjoying the outdoors, music, art and flower gardening.
 The Johnsons reside in Centennial.

-Michael Malone is entering his first season as head coach of the Denver Nuggets.
+Michael Malone enters his second season as head coach of the Denver Nuggets.
 He was named the 16th head coach in Denver’s NBA franchise history on June 15, 2015.

 Malone possesses over 20 years of coaching experience, 14 coming in the NBA with five different teams – Golden State, New Orleans, Cleveland, New York and Sacramento.
 The teams that Malone has been a member of the coaching staff have amassed eight playoff appearances, including one NBA Finals showing and two conference finals appearances.